Heat Shrink tubing and its importance in Panels – Top Best Practical Guide in 5 Minutes

 The multi-core cables we can find in one of the following forms:

-In this case, the cable’s manufacturers are combining the two cores combined in an outer sheath.
+In this case, the cable’s manufacturer is combining the two cores into a single outer sheath.

-We are using this cable to feed the single-phase panels and loads, where the two cores we use to supply the phase and neutral, each one is separate, while the single-core we will use for earthing the panel.
+We are using this cable to feed the single-phase panels and loads.
+The two cores we use to supply the phase and neutral are separate, while the single-core we use for earthing the panel.

-B- Three cores cable, we will use this cable as the above scenario, but in this case, the manufacturers combine the three cores in one outer sheath.
+B- Three-core cable: We will use this cable in the above scenario, but in this case, the manufacturer combines the three cores into a single outer sheath.

 C- Four Core Cable, we are using this cable to feed the three phases of panels and loads.

-Three of the cable’s conductors we use to supply the three phases of the panel/load, while the fourth core/conductor we use to be neutral.
+Three of the cable’s conductors supply the three phases of the panel/load, while the fourth core/conductor serves as the neutral.

 So if you cut a section of this cable, you will see four colors usually, these colors will be Red, Yellow, Blue, Black, or Brown, Black, Grey, Blue, or as per the standards of your country.